turtir-ai/kairos-context-keeper/README.md

 ## 📧 Contact

 For questions and support, please email us at turtirhey@gmail.com

-## About

-Kairos: The Context Keeper is an autonomous development supervisor based on context engineering.
-It provides a premium project structure for hackathons and developer onboarding, helping teams maintain context and deliver better software faster.
-By leveraging advanced AI and memory management techniques, it ensures consistent development practices and preserves critical project knowledge across time.